gavinlyonsrepo/pic_12F675_projects/projects/dht11/README.md

 3. C = Checksum Error.
 Received all data from sensor but it failed checksum.

-Communication Format with DHT11 can be separated into three stages.
+Communication Format with DHT11 can be separated into four stages.

-1. Request
+1. Request to sensor
-2. Response
+2. Response from sensor
-3. Data Reading 5 bytes.
+3. Data Reading 5 bytes  from sensor
 4. Sum the 1st 4 bytes and check if the result is the same as CheckSum(5th byte)